-The San Juan and Gordon Rivers converge at the foot of Port San Grey whole in estuary (II.
-Chester) Juan bay.
-The proximity to the Pacific and local high relief results in a mild and wet maritime climate.
-This has created ideal conditions for vegetation to grow and the result, after millennia, is that the San Juan Valley has deep rich soils.
-The presence of the giant Red Creek Fir is a testament to these superb growing conditions.
-Said to be Canada’s largest standing Fir Tree, the Red Creek fir is estimated to be 750 years to 1,000 years old standing 73.8 m (242’) tall with a Circumference of 12.55 m (41’2”)!
+The San Juan and Gordon Rivers converge at the foot of Port San Grey estuary in San Juan Bay.
+This area has the ideal conditions for vegetation to grow rampantly and as result, the San Juan Valley has deep rich soils, perfect for growing trees like the giant Red Creek Fir.
+The Red Creek Fir is said to be Canada’s largest standing Fir Tree, and is estimated to be 750 years to 1,000 years old standing 73.8 m (242’) tall with a Circumference of 12.55 m (41’2”)!
 Located 2.5 km outside of Port Renfrew, the Red Creek fir is accessible by four wheel drive only.

 CARMANAH WALBRAN PROVINCIAL PARK